 Johnson’s research interests span a variety of topics including humanizing equity, arts activism, popular culture, and identity negotiation, among others.
 Their unique perspective of popular media and its relationship with social justice, race, and gender and sexuality can be found in a variety of publications.

 Takako Nomi, Ph.D.

 Nomi’s research interests include a variety of topics centered around urban education and post-high school outcomes.

 Jonathan Smith, Ph.D.

-As Vice President of DIversity and Community and Engagement, Smith is an advocate for on-campus diversity and cultural awareness and respect.
-He has worked at SLU since 2002, beginning his career as a billiken as a professor and community liaison in the African American Studies Program.
+As SLU's first vice president of diversity and community and engagement, Smith was an advocate for on-campus diversity and cultural awareness and respect.
+He has work at SLU from 2002 until his death in 2021.

 Ruqaiijah Yearby, J.D., M.P.H.Professor, Law Co-Founder of the Institute for Healing Justice and Equity

 With a background in biology, Yearby’s research and practice largely focuses on racial disparities in health care and the accessibility of health care to vulnerable populations.
 Currently, she is a Research Consultant and Board member for the Investigation Conceptions of Health Equity and Barriers to Making Health a Shared Value, Robert Wood Johnson Foundation grant.